johnnytemp/vscode-quick-replace-in-selection/README.md

 # Select Matches/Adjust Selection Using Regex Or Rules README

-This extension let you search and select the matches by a regular expression (regex) (or literal string[#3](#footnote3)), within the current selection, the whole document, or after cursors.
+A main feature of this extension are the various "Select Matches" commands.
+They let you search and select the matches by a regular expression (regex) (or literal string [#3](#footnote3)), within the current selection, the whole document, or after cursors.
+It also let you use *predefined patterns* to perform such selections.
+With these commands, you could do job like shrink selections, extends selections, move selections, etc.

-It also let you adjust selection by some *predefined rules* (or *patterns*) to be used.
-E.g. you could "Unselect Surrounding Whitespaces" and "Normalize Selection".
+Besides, it have some commands to make or adjust selections.
+E.g. you could do "Normalize Selection", which Unselect Surrounding Whitespaces and Expand the Incomplete Words.
+You could also select a `#hashtag` or `$variable` with a keyboard shortcut.

-**Note**: By default, all matches in the regex are *case sensitive* [#1](#footnote1), and `^`, `$`  match *text selection boundaries* instead of line boundaries [#2](#footnote2).
+**Note**: By default, for the "Select Matches" commands, all matches in the regex are *case sensitive* [#1](#footnote1), and `^`, `$`  match *text selection boundaries* instead of line boundaries [#2](#footnote2).

 ## Commands & Demo

-### "Select All Matches In Selection...", "Select Next Matches From Cursors..." and "Select Up To Next Matches From Cursors..."
+### "Select All Matches In Selection...", "Select All Matches In Line Selections...", "Select Next Matches From Cursors..." and "Select Up To Next Matches From Cursors..."

 ![Select Matches In Selection or From Cursors](https://github.com/johnnytemp/vscode-quick-replace-in-selection/raw/master/images/selectInSelectionOrFromCursors.gif)

-Remark: "Select All Matches In Selection..." also serve the purpose of "Find All In Selection".
+Remark: "Select All Matches In Selection..." is similar to "Find All In Selection".

 ## Features

-1. This extension use the regular expression that JavaScript support for search.
+- This extension mainly use the regular expression that JavaScript support for search.

     E.g. "select all matches in selection for  `.+`" would mean select any non-empty string (excluding newline characters), in the selected text(s).